Roothulhu/Pwnomicon/docs/05-shells-payloads.md

 Always configure authentication credentials for your web shell to prevent unauthorized access.

-> **Note:** It can be prudent to remove the ASCII art and comments from the file.
+> **NOTE:**  It can be prudent to remove the ASCII art and comments from the file.
 These items in a payload are often signatured on and can alert the defenders/AV to what you are doing.

 ```bash
 nano ./shell.aspx